DirectXMan12/python-gssapi/README.txt

 =====

 I have written some tests of PyGSSAPI; they live in the `gssapi.tests` directory.
-Currently the basic `gssapi.base` commands have been tested.
-Before running the tests, a valid 'host/[FQDN]' (e.g. 'host/sross.localdomain')
-must have been `kinit`-ed.
-If you run `tox`, it will do this for you (you will likely need to run `tox` with `sudo`).
-Additionally, a normal kerberos user should also have been `kinit`-ed
+Currently the basic :python:`gssapi.base` commands and :python:`gssapi.client.BasicGSSClient` have been tested.
+Before running the tests, a valid 'host/[FQDN]' (e.g. 'host/some.domain') must have been :bash:`kinit`-ed.
+If you run :bash:`tox`, it will do this for you (you will likely need to run :bash:`tox` with :bash:`sudo`).

 .. code-block:: bash

-   $ sudo kinit some_user
    $ sudo tox

 or